knpwrs/gulp-spawn-mocha/README.md

 as peer dependencies are being deprecated.
 See [npm/npm#6565][npm] for more info.

+The plugin accepts these special options:

-There are two special options: `bin` and `env`.
-You can set `bin` to be a path to a `mocha` executable to use instead of the one this plugin looks for by default.
+* `bin`: a path to a `mocha` executable to use instead of the one this plugin looks for by default.
 This is useful if you want to use a fork of `mocha` which goes by a different name or a different executable altogether.

-You can pass an object as the `env` option to set the environment variables that the child process will have access to (key-value pairs, see [child_process::spawn][spawn]).
+* `env`: the environment variables that the child process will have access to (key-value pairs, see [child_process::spawn][spawn]).
 These variables are merged with your current environment variables and sent to the mocha executable.
+* `cwd`: the working directory for the child process.
+This can be used to put files that the test creates or reads from the working directory in a specific directory, instead of the directory where you are running gulp from.

 All other options are properly prefixed with either `-` or `--` and passed to the `mocha` executable.
 Any arguments which do not take a value (e.g., `c`,